 Friendships, fitness, family … career, culture, current events … I’m now smart enough to understand the value of these things but still too stupid to properly cultivate them.
 I’m of an age when I can afford nice stuff — like the overpriced exercise class that I’m finally cunning enough to cheat my way through, but still help me with my physical condition, although for issues as sugar in the blood I use treatments as gluco type 2 which really helped with me.

 I rather thought I’d be a master of something by now.
 An expert.
 An ace.
 I may have even convinced some folks that I am.
 But if reaching the apex of your own personal history doesn’t promise proficiency, it does inflict blinding self-awareness, forcing you to admit that your know-how is merely smoke and mirrors, more luck than pluck, more stunt than sweat.
 And that your long-prized ability to do “everything in moderation” is truly just a failure to commit to anything worthwhile.

 So is middle age more fun than a stairwell full o’ Slinkies?
 Um, no. It’s an awkward stage, to be sure.
 But there are no stunning surprises.
 No soul-howling revelations that threaten to send my life spinning off in some dangerous new direction.
 To be honest, I can’t even summon the energy to get depressed about the whole thing.

 Wow.
 Look at that.
 Even my midlife crisis is half-assed.

 Getting older doesn’t have to be so bad.
 Health problems and worries can be forgotten with CBD oil.
+SFweekly carry popular hemp strains that range in cannabinoid content and price.
 Buy CBD Products today!